-The Amount of Plutonium Held in Japan as of the end of the year 2017 published by the IAEA under the Guidelines for the Management of Plutonium
+The Amount of Plutonium Held in Japan as of the end of the year 2018 published by the IAEA under the Guidelines for the Management of Plutonium

-(Previous year's figures in brackets Annual figures for holdings of civil unirradiated plutonium 1 (Unit:tPu) 1.
-Unirradiated separated plutonium in product stores at reprocessing plants 3.9 (3.9) Unirradiated separated plutonium in the course of manufacture or fabrication and plutonium contained in unirradiated semi- fabricated or unfinished products at fuel or other fabricating plants or elsewhere 3.4 Plutonium contained in unirradiated MOX fuel, including that loaded into a reactor core prior to use, or other unirradiated plutonium in fabricated products at reactor sites or elsewhere 3.2 (2.5) 4.
-Unirradiated separated plutonium held elsewhere 0.1 (0.1) [Sum of lines 1-4 above]2 [ 10.5 (9.8) ] ( i ) Plutonium included in lines 1-4 above belonging to foreign bodies.
+(Previous year's figures in brackets)

+Annual figures for holdings of civil unirradiated plutonium 1 (Unit:t Pu) Unirradiated separated plutonium in product stores at reprocessing plants 3.8 (3.9) 2.
+Unirradiated separated plutonium in the course of manufacture or fabrication and plutonium contained in unirradiated semi-fabricated or unfinished products at fuel or other fabricating plants or elsewhere 3.5 (3.4) 3.
+Plutonium contained in unirradiated MOX fuel, including that loaded into a reactor core prior to use, or other unirradiated plutonium in fabricated products at reactor sites or elsewhere 1.6 (3.2) 4.
+Unirradiated separated plutonium held elsewhere 0.1 (0.1) [Sum of lines 1-4 above]2 [9.0 (10.5)] (i) Plutonium included in lines 1-4 above belonging to foreign bodies.
 0 (0) (ii) Plutonium in any of the forms in lines 1-4 above held in locations in other countries and therefore not included above.
-36.7 (37.1 ) (iii) Plutonium not included in lines 1-4 above which is in 0 international shipment prior to its arrival in the recipient State.
+36.7 3 (36.73) (iii) Plutonium not included in lines 1-4 above which is in international shipment prior to its arrival in the recipient State.
+0 (0)

-Estimated amount of plutonium contained in spent civil reactor fue (Unit:t Pu) 1.
-Plutonium contained in spent fuel at civil reactor sites.
-138 (137) 2.
+Estimated amount of plutonium contained in spent civil reactor for uel 4 (Unit:t Pu) Plutonium contained in spent fuel at civil reactor sites.
+142 (138) 2.
 Plutonium contained in spent fuel at reprocessing plants.
 27 (27) 3.
-Plutonium contained in spent fuel held elsewhere. (<0.5) [Sum of lines 1-3 above] ][ 164 (164) ] (Definition) Line 1: covers estimated amounts of plutonium contained in fuel discharged from civil reactors Line 2: covers estimated amounts of plutonium contained in fuel received at reprocessing plants but not yet reprocessed.
+Plutonium contained in spent fuel held elsewhere. <0.5 (<0.5) [Sum of lines 1-3 above]5 [169 (164)] (Definition) Ì Line 1: covers estimated amounts of plutonium contained in fuel discharged from civil reactors Line 2: covers estimated amounts of plutonium contained in fuel received at reprocessing plants but not yet reprocessed.

-\1: Rounded to 100 kg plutonium.
+^{1:} Rounded to 100 kg plutonium.

-\2, 5: The sum is calculated for the sake of convenience and it is out of the scope of the report under the Guidelines.
+^{2, 5:} The sum is calculated for the sake of convenience and it is out of the scope of the report under the Guidelines.

-\3: Loss of Pu-241 due to radioactive decay is taken into account in the assessment of the amount of fissile plutonium held at the overseas reprocessing plants.
+^{3:} Loss of Pu-241 due to radioactive decay is taken into account in the assessment of the amount of fissile plutonium held at the overseas reprocessing plants.

-\4: Rounded to 1,000 kg plutonium.
+^{4:} Rounded to 1,000 kg plutonium.

-The Amount of Plutonium Held in Each Country as of the end of the year 2016 published by the IAEA under the Guidelines for the Management of Plutonium
+The Amount of Plutonium Held in Each Country as of the end of the year 2017 published by the IAEA under the Guidelines for the Management of Plutonium